toPromise method is a method form Rxjs library, It is used to convert an observable to a promise.

 })

-Now the empty value is passing to the firstValueFrom and lastValueFrom, these method will now give the output as undefined.
+Now the empty value is passing to the firstValueFrom and lastValueFrom, this method will now give the output as undefined.

-In case of these two methods the output will throw an error.
+In the case of these two methods, the output will throw an error.

 Error : no element in seqence